Lipetsk air base

 Lipetsk Air Base (also given as Lipetskiy, Lipetsky, Lipetsk-2, Shakhm 10, and Lipetsk West) is an air base in Lipetsk Oblast, Russia located 12 km northwest of Lipetsk.
-It is the combat training center of Russian Air Force, analogous to the United States Air Force's Nellis Air Force Base.
+It is the chief combat training center of the Russian Aerospace Forces, analogous to the United States Air Force's Nellis Air Force Base.
 The base is made up of two medium-sized airfields joined together.

-The site is home to the 4th State Centre for Aicrew Training and Field Tests (4th GTsPAPVI) and 968th IISAP.

-The base is home to the 968th Instructor-Research Aviation Regiment and the 237th Air Force Display Centre of the Russian Air Force.
-I. N. Kozheduba - Russian Falcons both part of the 4th Centre for Combat Application and Crew Training.
+The base is home to the 4th State Centre for Aircrew Training and Field Tests (4th GTsPAPVI), formerly the 4th Centre for Combat Application and Crew Training.
+Components of the 4th Centre include the 968th Instructor-Research Aviation Regiment (968th IISAP) and the 237th Air Force Display Centre of the Russian Air Force.
+I. N. Kozheduba - Russian Falcons.

 History

-In 1925, the Soviet government allowed Germany to open an air combat school at Lipetsk: Lipetsk fighter-pilot school.
+In 1925, the Soviet government allowed Weimar Republic Germany to open an air combat school at Lipetsk: Lipetsk fighter-pilot school.
 That permitted Germany to evade treaty restrictions on the development of military aviation, while the Soviet Air Forces received technical advice and access to test results.
 By 1933, the Soviets concluded that the arrangement was not worthwhile, and the new German government agreed (for different reasons).
 The school was closed.

 The 4th Center of Combat Application and Conversion of Frontline Aviation, Russia's Top Gun school since around the 1960s, is the most well known unit on the base.
 Its chief, Col. Kharchevski, became famous after air combat exercises in the US and has become the personal pilot of President Putin.

 From the 1960s to 1990, units stationed at Lipetsk include: